junwei-lu/FADI/README.md

 # Reproducibility Files for FADI

 ## R codes
-The R codes folder contains the R scripts for simulation studies, and application of FADI to the 1000 Genomes data (estimation of principal eigenspace and inferential analysis under the the degree-corrected mixed membership model).
+The R codes folder contains the R scripts for simulation studies, and application of FADI to the 1000 Genomes data (estimation of principal eigenspace and inferential analysis under the degree-corrected mixed membership model).

 R scripts example_spiked_covariance.R, example_GMM.R, example_DCMM.R, and example_missing_matrix.R contain the simulation codes for implementing FADI under the spiked covariance model, the Gaussian mixture models (GMM), the degree-corrected mixed membership (DCMM) model, and the incomplete matrix inference model respectively.
 Input parameters are d-dimension of data, mc-index of independent Monte Carlo simulations, and rt-ratio of $Lp/d$.